Jody Wilson-Raybould (1971 - )

 - Of her post as Minister of Justice, she said, “This is where I’m supposed to be and I know that I have an opportunity to work with all of the ministers across government, and I recognize and embrace that opportunity.”

-- In 2019, she resigned her cabinet post as Minister of Veteran's Affairs.
+- In 2019, after a cabinet shuffle, she resigned her cabinet position as Minister of Veterans' Affairs.